Xiangyang1984/Gcluster/README.md

 #### Step 3: Programs installation
 Additional software dependencies for the pipeline are as follows:

-* makeblastdb and blastp, both come from NCBI BLAST+, available at ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/
+* makeblastdb and blastp
+Both of them come from NCBI BLAST+, available at ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/

-* mcl (Markov Clustering algorithm), is available at http://micans.org/mcl/
+* mcl (Markov Clustering algorithm) this software is available at http://micans.org/mcl/

 ***Please set the absolute path for three programs within "Gcluster.pl", as in the following example:***
 * *my $blastp        = "/usr/bin/blastp";*